telenovelachuan/predictive_widget_maintenance/references/failure_predicting.md

 	- unit 40: 0.349

-# Method 2: train MLP for the two groups(clustered by Kmeans) respectively
+# Method 2: train regression MLP for the two groups(clustered by Kmeans) respectively

 1. Train-test split the merged data of units in cluster 1, normalizing all inputs and label values.